PennyLaneAI/pennylane/doc/introduction/circuits.rst

 Once a PennyLane template has been created from such a quantum circuit, it can be used similarly to other :doc:`templates <templates>` in PennyLane.
-One important thing to note is that custom templates (similar to pre-defined templates) must always be executed within a :class:`~.pennylane.QNode`.
+One important thing to note is that custom templates must always be executed within a :class:`~.pennylane.QNode` (similar to pre-defined templates).

 .. note::
     Certain instructions that are specific to the external frameworks might be